rohan-004s/AgentDiscoveries-TS/README.md

 This will install dependencies for all folders.

-There will be a `.env` file in the `agent-discoveries-backend` directory.
-This will be where you put your local environment variables.
+There will be a `.env` file in the `agent-discoveries-backend` and `agent-discoveries-frontend` directory, which will hold environment variables.

 # Running the application